greysdawn/syscomm/README.md

 # Syscomm
 A notes app for systems made with LOVE2D

+## A Note:
+# This is still in development.
+Currently there's not much you can do.
+Logging in and logging out is about it.
+Sorry!

+## FAQ

 ### Who's this for?
 What are systems?
 A system is a person that shares their body with many others.
 Often this is the result of having a dissociative disorder like DID, but people that aren't diagnosed and have headmates are also systems.